Zequez/logseq-vault/pages/Memory is a Choice.md

 - In a context of [[Radical Responsibility]].
 It's a matter of discipline.
+Certain [[Mediums of Thought]] can make it easier to choose to remember something; for example, byt
 - ---
-- Q: In the Context of
+- Q: In the Context of [[Possibility Management]] how useful